 Interested in our part-time Professional LLM in Labour and Employment Law?
 In this on demand session, you will learn more about course offerings, degree requirements, what to expect during your studies and the steps to apply.

-The Professional LLM in Labour and Employment Law requires completion of 36 credits including a research requirement.
-The program is designed to be completed in two years (six active terms) through a combination of required courses, related electives, and up to 6 credits of outside electives.
+The Professional LLM in Labour and Employment Law requires the completion of 36 credits including a research requirement.
+The program is designed to be completed in two years (six active terms) through a combination of required courses, electives and up to 6 credits of outside electives.

-Required courses typically offered once every two years:
+Required courses generally run once every two years.

 Research Requirement